 It is this time of year that I along with many others in the UK find difficult.
 The days are short with low light levels and outside it is cold and damp.
 SAD is common with 1 in 50 people having mood disturbances in the winter months.

 When the weather is bad, I don’t feel like stepping outside, but once I do, I feel so much better for it.
 I walk briskly, getting my heart-rate up slightly.
-The endorphins must kick in because I come back in a better mood.
+The endorphins must kick in because I come back in a happier mood with increased energy.

 What is Seasonal Affective Disorder and what are the symptoms?